The Ultimate Guide to Greens Supplements

 This superfood is perhaps the most popular green veggie these days (hello, kale chips!), and it supplies a variety of different flavonoids and carotenoids.

 This dark leafy green contains vitamin A, calcium, and phytonutrients, and it usually has a milder taste than kale, so you can add it to pretty much everything, including muffins and smoothies.

 Matcha is the powdered form of green tea leaves and is also a source of phytonutrients.
-This trendy, “new” ingredient can be found in everything from lattes to cupcakes nowadays, but matcha has a rich history in Japanese culture.

 “Man can only eat so many salads,” says Faye, and a greens supplement like Power Greens helps you boost your nutrition without having to eat your weight in greens.

 Eat your fruits and veggies to reap their benefits, but consider adding a scoop of Power Greens to your daily Shakeology to quickly and easily add more greens to your diet.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

 †Each 5g serving of concentrated powder provides the equivalent of 1 cup green vegetables (volume before drying).